JasonMize/jasonmize.github.io/_posts/2016-09-09-function_vs_user.md

 For those of you who didn't grow up playing [Hitchiker's Guide To The Galaxy](http://textadventures.co.uk/games/view/3cbedqimquselmanehhzxg/the-hitchhikers-guide-to-the-galaxy "Hitchiker's Guide To The Galaxy"), a text adventure is a game with no graphic elements.
 All you have is a page with text and a command line that you can give orders from.
 "Look", "move south", "talk", "help", etc.  Or even just "1", "2", "3" to choose options from a menu.
 Text adventures are typically laid out much like the old [Choose Your Own Adventure](https://en.wikipedia.org/wiki/Choose_Your_Own_Adventure "Choose Your Own Adventure") books with branching story lines driven by user choices.

 Our assignment had a very simple requirement set.

+1. Work.
-Work.
-Be able to progress through a few rooms.
-Have some from of interaction with someone.
-Have a winning scenario and a losing scenario.
+2. Progress through a few rooms.
+3. Have some form of interaction with someone or something in the game.
+4. Have a winning scenario and a losing scenario.

 This is when a demon from the outer ring of the 7th level of hell (home of violent murderers and game designers) possessed my body and took control of my mind.